Yehud, Israel: Local government

 In 2003, the Yehud-Monosson Municipality was formed to provide municipal services to Yehud and the neighboring community of Neve Monosson (pop.
 2,600).
 Under the terms of the merger, Neve Monosson maintains a high level of autonomy under the Neve Monosson Local Administration (minhelet).
 The Neve Monosson Local Administration was granted municipal status as an autonomous borough (vaad rova ironi) by the Interior Minister in 2005 as a condition of the merger plan.
 The result is that the Yehud-Monosson Municipality functions practically as the municipality of Yehud while at the same time providing basic statutory municipal services to Neve Monosson.

 Demographics

-According to CBS, in 2001 the ethnic makeup of the city was uniformly Jewish.
+According to the Israel Central Bureau of Statistics, in 2001 the ethnic makeup of the city was uniformly Jewish.
 See Population groups in Israel.
 According to CBS, in 2001 there were 10,500 males and 11,100 females.
 The population of the city was spread out, with 33.4% 19 years of age or younger, 16.1% between 20 and 29, 19.9% between 30 and 44, 18.8% from 45 to 59, 2.9% from 60 to 64, and 8.8% 65 years of age or older.
 The population growth rate in 2001 was 2.6%.